 - Saves time.
 It is an immediate shift from the wise 6 meals to the blasphemous 2 meals.
 Less meal prep.
 Fewer dishes.
 You decide.

 - Stronger insulin sensitivity and increased growth hormone.
 Either you pick the science book up or trust me that they are great for weight loss.

 - Level up your brain game, mate.
-Intermittent fasting has been proven to counteract feared conditions like Alzheimer’s, Parkinson’s, and Dementia.
+Intermittent fasting has been proven to counteract the feared conditions like Alzheimer’s, Parkinson’s and Dementia.

 1. Would you be really hungry if you skip the meals?